jeremiahbuckley/quantum-computing-notes/README.md

 ## Textbooks, Education, Lectures
 [Quantum Country](https://quantum.country) An text on quantum computing, combined with a testing system which will attempt to fix the information as knowledge rather than lost in short-term memory.
+This is article was my entry-point into quantum computing.

 [Quantum Computation and Quantum Information](https://www.amazon.com/Quantum-Computation-Information-10th-Anniversary/dp/1107002176/ref=sr_1_1?keywords=quantum+nielsen&qid=1578104389&s=books&sr=1-1) Not recommended, simply because it is a thorough college-level textbook.
 It is likely to be a waste of money and blunt your enthusiasm.
 The author is the same author of the simpler text above, so this book is proof that the Quantum Country text is a valid source.
 Presumably, if you really want to get deep into the subject, this would be a good source.